hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 Two constraints dictate if a version can move from one state to another:

-- Complete.
-This constraint is met when a version's `is_draft` field is set to `false`.
+- _constraint::Complete_ - This constraint is met when a version's `is_draft`
+  field is set to `false`.

-- Accepted.
-This constraint is met when a version's state is set to Accepted.
+- _constraint::Accepted(version)_ - This constraint is met when a version's state is set to _Accepted_.
 Only one version may be accepted at a time.

 #### States

-Beginning state.
-A buyer has permission to create a purchase order version in this pre-proposed state.
+**Beginning state:** A buyer has permission to create a purchase order version in this pre-proposed state.

-Proposed state.
-A buyer can submit a version for review and approval by the seller.
+**Proposed state:** A buyer can submit a version for review and approval by the seller.
 A buyer has permission to update the proposal before the seller takes action or can cancel the version in favor of a different one.
 A seller may reject, accept or modify the version to the degree their granular update permissions allow.

 > Note: A seller may rely on ERP business logic to determine the
-> appropriate transition from Proposed state.
+> appropriate transition from _Proposed_ state.
 This logic, such as checking
-> contractual agreements or inventory availability, lives outside of the scope of
+> contractual agreements or inventory availability, lives outside of the scope
-> Grid at this time.
+> of Grid at this time.

-Rejected state.
-A seller can reject a version in full.
+**Rejected state:** A seller can reject a version in full.
 Neither the buyer nor seller can take further action on the version.
 In the case where a seller rejected with a reason and the buyer wants to alter the order based on the seller’s feedback, the buyer may issue a new version.

-Accepted state.
-A seller has reviewed and accepted the version in full.
+**Accepted state:** A seller has reviewed and accepted the version in full.
 A separate sales order entity (out of scope of Grid Purchase Order) may be created within the seller’s system.
 The version is listed in the purchase order's `accepted_version` field, replacing a previously accepted purchase order if applicable.
-A buyer is permitted to cancel an accepted purchase order so long as the seller has not moved the purchase order to a Closed state.
+A buyer is permitted to cancel an accepted purchase order so long as the seller has not moved the purchase order to a _Closed_ state.
 A seller may take no further action on the version.

-Obsolete state.
-A version was cancelled by the buyer for any of a variety of reasons.
+**Obsolete state:** A version was cancelled by the buyer for any of a variety of reasons.
 The buyer and seller can take no further action on the version.

-Modified state.
-A version is partially confirmed (often referred to as ‘accepted with changes’) and awaiting further approval.
+**Modified state:** A version is partially confirmed (often referred to as ‘accepted with changes’) and awaiting further approval.
 At this time, a seller generally creates a related sales order in their system of record.
-A buyer may move the version to Obsolete and issue a new version based on the seller’s guidance.
+A buyer may move the version to _Obsolete_ and issue a new version based on the seller’s guidance.
 A seller may update the suggested modifications so long as the buyer has yet to take action.
 An editor may convert the version into a draft for further collaboration.

 The second half of the System of Record Version Sub-Workflow provides trade partners a shared editing capability with which a version can be co-created.
 The flow represents an “offer” process of sorts and benefits sellers who, as part of their business relationship, suggest purchase order details to a buyer to inspire the issuance of a purchase order from the buyer.
 An additional constraint controls the movement of a version from one state to another.

-- Draft.
-This constraint is met when the `is_draft` field for the version is set to `true`.
+- _constraint::Draft_ - This constraint is met when the `is_draft` field for
+  the version is set to `true`.

 ![PO Record of version Sub-Workflow](../images/0025-purchase-order-rfc/po_sor_sub_workflow_2_of_2.png)

 #### Draft States

-Beginning state.
-An organization with po::draft permissions created a version for collaboration purposes.
+**Beginning state:** An organization with po::draft permissions created a version for collaboration purposes.

-Editable state.
-The contents of the version are being populated by one or more organizations.
+**Editable state:** The contents of the version are being populated by one or more organizations.
 Any organization with po::draft permissions can submit the draft for review or close it in favor of a different version.

-Review state.
-An organization has proposed the version for review by another organization.
-Another organization has permission to approve the version by moving it to Composed state.
-The organization may also decline the version, with the option to add a rejection reason, or move it back to Editable state for further modification.
+**Review state:** An organization has proposed the version for review by another organization.
+Another organization has permission to approve the version by moving it to _Composed_ state.
+The organization may also decline the version, with the option to add a rejection reason, or move it back to _Editable_ state for further modification.

-Composed state.
-Both organizations have accepted the contents of the version.
+**Composed state:** Both organizations have accepted the contents of the version.
 The buying organization may decide to issue a formal purchase order based on the drafted contents.

-Declined state.
-An organization has declined the version content.
-Either organization may move it back to Editable state for further modification or choose to cancel the version.
+**Declined state:** An organization has declined the version content.
+Either organization may move it back to _Editable_ state for further modification or choose to cancel the version.

-Cancelled state.
-A version is no longer relevant; it is no longer editable.
+**Cancelled state:** A version is no longer relevant; it is no longer editable.

 ### Purchase Order Collaborative Sub-Workflow